Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

-where~$C_k$ is an interval of length~$\e$ depending on~$x'$ and hence on the linear combinations of~$V_{I^*}$ given by the matrices~$Q_k$.
-We do not explicitly mention the dependence on $V_{\overline{I^*}}$ as we consider it to be fixed.
-By~$C$ we denote the $d$-dimensional hypercube~$C = \prod_{k=1}^d C_k$ with side length~$\e$ defined by the intervals~$C_k$.
+where~$C_k$ is an interval of length~$\e$ depending on~$x'$ and hence on the linear combinations of~$V_{I_0}$ given by the matrices~$Q_k$.
+By~$C$ we denote the $d$-dimensional hypercube $C = \prod_{k=1}^d C_k$ with side length~$\e$ defined by the intervals~$C_k$.